 This historic site includes the buildings of the Basilica of San Francesco d’Assisi along with at least nine other important religious buildings.
 Constructed in the creamy stone local to the area, this town of steep twisting alleys and attractive squares is full of pilgrims (and tourists) wending their way towards the imposing and dramatic Basilica, which hugs the western flank of Monte Subasio and can be seen from miles around.

 You don’t need to be religious to immerse yourself in Assisi’s churches, castles, art and culture.
 The Basilica is a must-see, along with the simple yet beautiful Eremo delle Carceri where St Francis retreated to pray.
-You should also visit the 14th century Rocca Maggiore, a castle which sits at the highest point in Assisi and affords spectacular views of the quintessential Italian countryside.
+You should also visit the 14th-century Rocca Maggiore, a castle that sits at the highest point in Assisi and affords spectacular views of the quintessential Italian countryside.

 You need an overnight stay or at least a full day in Assisi to fully soak up the unique and beguiling atmosphere.
 It will be very busy in July and August, we would recommend June or September for the perfect weather and quieter attractions.
 Make sure you dress appropriately, covering your knees and shoulders on entering churches.